bipolarbridges/data-services/README.md

 ### Testing the API
 1. Initialize the database and run the development server using `yarn run api:start:test`.
 This will delete what is currently in the database and replace it with fixtures for testing.

-    > You can also do all of this with 1 line of commands, using `yarn api:start:lazy`.
+    > You can also do all of this with 1 line of commands, using `yarn api:start:all:lazy`.
 This will spin up the db, the mock_auth server, and the api service.
 2. In another terminal, run `yarn test:api`.
 3. When done, use `yarn stop` or `docker-compose down` to shut everything down.